kallieog/password-gen-m3/README.md

 # password-gen-m3
 Password generator for module 3 challenge.
+Must have certain amount of characters, case sensitive.